edgexfoundry/app-rfid-llrp-inventory/README.md

 #### Install Snap Package
   - `sudo snap install --dangerous *.snap`

-Use `--dangerous` instead of `--devmode` option as no other additional permissions are required.
+Two options are available for installing snap - `--dangerous` & `--devmode`

+If additional permissions are required then use the `--devmode` option else use `--dangerous`.

-Note: If application is confined and want to install a local version, use `--dangerous` option (If specifying --devmode, then --dangerous is implied).
+Note: If application is confined and want to install a local version, then use `--dangerous` option.
+Specifying `--devmode`, implies `--dangerous` option.

 #### Other helpful Snap commands:
  -  List installed snap packages: `snap list`